 There are several ways you can make your gift.

 Many companies will match their employees’ gifts to a non-profit organization.
 CCA will handle all the paperwork necessary to facilitate these matching gifts.
 Please ask your company if they provide matching gifts for charitable contributions by employees.
 Contact Jennifer Nall, Advancement and PR Associate at (281) 566-3125 for more information.

 The Leadership Circle recognizes families who contribute $2,500 or more to The Cornerstone Fund.
 We realize that this is a substantial amount and not appropriate for all families.
 However, a meaningful number of donations at this level is crucial for the overall success of The Cornerstone Fund.
-Donors who make gifts at this level are invited to An Evening with the President dinner.
+Donors who make gifts at this level are invited to a thank you event in August.

 Many companies offer programs that will match charitable contributions made by their employees, employee’s spouses, or retirees.
 Corporate gift matching can sometimes double a donation to CCA, extending the benefits that our students receive through your generosity.

 To find out if your company will match your gift to CCA, please contact your employer’s Human Resources department or Jennifer Nall, Advancement and PR Coordinator at (281) 565-3125.